 This is a terrible bill that is both anti-science and anti-consumer protection.
 How it passed both houses without dissent reflects exactly why such micro-management decisions should not be made by politicians.
 It is the result of lobbying by a narrow interest group and does not reflect either the state of the science on Lyme disease nor the proper role of regulation to ensure standards of care within medicine.

 This is also not an isolated case.
-There is already a similar law in Rhode Island, and there have been similar bills proposed in Pennsylvania, Massachusetts, and New York, and a bill in Maryland that would compel insurance companies to pay for antibiotic treatment for chronic Lyme disease CLD.
+There is already a similar law in Rhode Island, and there have been similar bills proposed in Pennsylvania, Massachusetts, and New York, and a bill in Maryland that would compel insurance companies to pay for antibiotic treatment for chronic Lyme disease (CLD).
 This is part of a coordinated effort by individuals and organizations who hold an ideological opinion regarding the cause and treatment of CLD.
-They wish to use the political process to win a victory for their view that they have been unable to win in the arena of science (sound familiar).
+They wish to use the political process to win a victory for their view that they have been unable to win in the arena of science (which should sound familiar).

 The bill now awaits Governor Rell’s signature, which given the heavy political support for this bill seems almost certain.